stenio123/HashicorpVaulChefPOC/README.md

 5. The Chef workstation will ensure the Node is added to Chef Server.

 ### Note: Hardcoded Variables
 If you change these values on the Vagrantfile, ensure that they are changed across the project since there are dependencies.

-TODO - convert into variables.
+TODO - convert into variables, since Vagrantfile is Ruby https://maci0.wordpress.com/2013/11/09/dynamic-multi-machine-vagrantfile/.

-- ip: 192.168.0.42
+- ip: 192.168.0.43
 - hostname: chef.centos.box
 - organization name: org
 - username: admin